Congratulations on your engagement!

 Can we get married abroad?
 Can we have a valid marriage in a non-Catholic church?

 What documents will we need?

 Fr.
-Jonathan will take down your details and explain to you the documents that you need to obtain.
+Sebastian will take down your details and explain to you the documents that you need to obtain.
 For a Catholic these are: